brianwaustin/cloudshock.io/content/architecture/aws-static-site-part-2.md

   Installing the Linux subsystem on Windows is easy and avoids the overhead of installing a   virtual machine.
 However you will need a copy of Windows 10.

-  The official installationg guide can be found here: [Windows 10 Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+  The official installation guide can be found here: [Windows 10 Installation Guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 #### Hugo static site generator ####